-- Rules for drug testing in residential child care operations were adopted December 1, 2005, with providers of residential child care required to implement these rules by January 1, 2006. - Residential child care licensing staff is currently providing technical assistance to operations to implement these rules and will begin citing for non-compliance in March 2006.
+- Rules for drug testing in residential child care operations were adopted December 1, 2005, with providers of residential child care required to implement these rules by January 1, 2006. - Residential child care licensing staff provided technical assistance to operations to implement these rules and began citing for non-compliance in March 2006.

-Policy and practice has been fully implemented; no further achievements to report.
+• Policy and practice has been fully implemented; no further achievements to report.